Permissionless-Software-Foundation/bch-dex/dev-docs/specification.md

 ### Counter Offer

-A Counter Offer is the other side of an Offer.
+A Counter Offer is the other side of the trade, a mirror image to an Offer.
 It contains a partially signed transaction, created by the Taker.
 The Maker will review the Counter Offer before accepting and finalizing the trade.

 Counter Offers are not tracked via database models like Offers and Orders are.
 They are processed by `bch-dex` as soon as they are received.
-A garbage collection function will sweep the segregated UTXO used to generate a Counter Offer if it is not accepted after a period of time.
+A garbage collection function will be called periodically, to sweep the segregated UTXOs used to generate a Counter Offer back into the root address of the wallet, if it is not accepted after a period of time.

 To generate a Counter Offer, a segregated UTXO is created that matches the requirements in the Offer.
-A partially signed transaction is created that includes the Offered UTXO and the Counter Offer UTXO.
+A partially signed transaction is created that includes the Offer UTXO and the Counter Offer UTXO.
 The Taker signs the input consuming the Counter Offer UTXO.
 The partially signed transaction and other trade data is uploaded to P2WDB.

-When Counter Offer is uploaded to the P2WDB, the data must have the following properties:
+When the Counter Offer data is uploaded to the P2WDB, the data must have the following properties:

 - *partialTxHex* - A hexidecimal representation of the partially-signed transaction, which includes the UTXO in the Offer and a second UTXO for that matches the conditions in the Offer.
-- *dataType* - Must have a value of '`counter-offer`'
+- *dataType* - Must have a value of `counter-offer`

 ## Use Cases